Richard Ottinger

-Richard Lawrence Ottinger (born January 27, 1929) is an American retired lawyer, politician, and legal educator from New York.
-A Democrat, he served in the United States House of Representatives for eight terms, from 1965 to 1971 and from 1975 to 1985.
+Richard Lawrence Ottinger (January 27, 1929 – February 16, 2026) was an American attorney, politician and law professor from the state of New York.
+A member of the Democratic Party, Ottinger served in the United States House of Representatives from 1965 to 1971 and again from 1975 to 1985.
+Ottinger was the Democratic candidate for U.S. Senate in 1970, but was defeated by Conservative James L. Buckley.

 Early years

-Ottinger was born in New York City, the son of businessman Lawrence Ottinger, founder of U.S. Plywood, and nephew of Albert Ottinger, the Republican Attorney General of New York from 1925 to 1928.
-He attended the public schools of Scarsdale, New York and graduated from the Loomis School, in Windsor, Connecticut, in 1946.
+Ottinger was born in New York City on January 27, 1929.
+He was the son of Louise, a philanthropist who supported the arts and social causes, and Lawrence Ottinger, a businessman and founder of U.S. Plywood.
+He was the nephew of Albert Ottinger, a Republican who served as Attorney General of New York from 1925 to 1928.
+He attended the public schools of Scarsdale, New York, and graduated from the Loomis School in Windsor, Connecticut, in 1946.
 He received a bachelor of arts degree from Cornell University in 1950 and graduated from Harvard Law School in 1953.
 He also studied international law at Georgetown University.
-He served in the United States Air Force from 1955 to 1957, and was discharged as a captain.
+He served in the United States Air Force from 1955 to 1957 and was discharged as a captain.

 Ottinger was admitted to the New York bar and practiced international and corporate law.
 He was the second staff member of the Peace Corps, serving as director of programs for the west coast of South America from 1961 to 1964.